gloignon/spaghett/README.md

 ## Features
 * Works with AR and masked-token models from Hugging Face
-* PLL or L2R scoring available when using a masked-token model.
-Results identical to minicons (tested in multiple situations: see test/test_minicons_compare.py).
+* PLL or L2R scoring available when using a masked-token model (Kauf & Ivanova, 2023).
+Results identical to minicons (Misra, 2022), tested in multiple situations: see test/test_minicons_compare.py).
 * Extracts surprisal, entropy and the next predicted word with the highest probability (i.e. what the LLM computed would be the continuation)
-* Can output surprisal features per LLM layer.
+* Can output surprisal features per LLM layer (see Kuribayashi et al., 2025; Li et al., 2021).
 * Extra left context: you can provide a common context file for semantic continuity, it will be prepended to each sentence's context window.
 * Can predict the n most probably next words, choice of greedy algorithm or beam search (will assemble next subtokens to reconstitute the word).
 * Handles accented characters.
-Languages tested: English, French.
 * Simple Command Line Interface, and scoring functions can easily be loaded from your own code.

 # Similar work